RedHatQE/qe-metrics/README.md

   - Default: `false`
 - `local_filepath`: Optional path to the local SQLite database file.
   - Default: `/tmp/qe_metrics.sqlite`
+- `data_retention_days`: A value used for database cleanup operations and for filtering issues in queries.
+The value corresponds to the number of days since an issue has been updated.
+  - Default: 90

 #### Jira Credentials and Configuration